epfl-ada/ada-2021-project-adamn/README.md

 - Josephine: Analysis of the results of the observational study, Data story

 ## Questions for TAs:
-1. We kept only the first qids in the list of qids, but we realized that it can wrongfully pair a quotation with a namesake of the real speaker.
-Do we have to remove all the quotations linked to multiple qids in order to avoid these events?
-2. Some date of birth are wrong in the .parquet file (when we compute, we have someone with a negative age).
+- Some dates of birth are wrong in the .parquet file (eg: negative age).
 Can we deal with it just by removing outliers as we have done?